zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 )
 ```

-The key thing to note about the above implementation is the involvement of two ‘if' conditions.
-The second ‘if’ condition is used to control when the break is implemented.
-If the second ‘if’ condition is evaluated to be true, then the code block is not executed and the counter is directly implemented.
+The key thing to note about the above implementation is the involvement of two 'if' conditions.
+The second 'if' condition is used to control when the break is implemented.
+If the second 'if' condition is evaluated to be true, then the code block is not executed and the counter is directly implemented.

 Following is an example of how to carry out the implementation of the break statement.